ML4GW/amplfi/docs/tuning.md

 to the corresponding variable so that the remote cluster can access your data on s3, and upload to weights and biases.

-Then, you can install the cluster
+Then, you can install the cluster.
+You can name the installation anything.
+Here we name it `my-ray-cluster`

 ```console
 helm install my-ray-cluster lightray/ray-cluster -f values.yaml